TJ Friedl Preview, Player Props: Reds vs. Guardians

-TJ Friedl -- batting .375 in his past 10 games -- will be in action for the Cincinnati Reds against the Cleveland Guardians, with Lucas Giolito on the hill, on September 26 at 6:10 PM ET.
+The Cincinnati Reds, including TJ Friedl and his .758 slugging percentage over his past 10 games, take on starting pitcher Shane Bieber and the Cleveland Guardians at Progressive Field, Wednesday at 6:10 PM ET.

-He reached base in all four of his plate appearances (2-for-2 with a home run and three RBI) in his previous game against the Pirates.
+He notched a home run while going 1-for-4 in his previous game against the Guardians.

 Sportsbook Promo Codes